The Art of Listening - Americas and Australasia

 How much does it cost?

 The training is offered on a “pay what you can basis”.
 The suggested exchange is £50; you can pay more than that, or nothing.
 No-one will be excluded on financial grounds.

 There will be a maximum of 23 places, and is mainly open for current DA Facilitators.
 Participants who are willing to host or cohost regular Deep Listening gatherings for the wider DA network will be prioritised.
 There will be some spaces offered to participants outside DAF, in related networks and organisations, who are interested in DA and our facilitation approaches.

 How to apply

 Please apply using this form.
-Once you have applied, please return to this page, and make your donation using the "Donate" button on the right.
+Once you have completed the registration, please click here to make your donation.
 Your place will be confirmed after your donation is received.
 If for any reason you are not able to make a financial contribution, please complete the application form, and then email [email protected], and your place will be confirmed.

 This training will be facilitated by Katie Carr, previously senior facilitator and founding member of the DA Forum Core Team.
 Katie continues to facilitate Deep Relating group processes within DAF, and has accompanied many people and groups through their journeys of learning and unlearning.
 She teach DA leadership, and offers one-to-one deep relating as a DA Guide.